Writing these pages on Jamaican customs, traditions and beliefs, has been a learning experience for me, and I'm a Jamaican!

 Talking to friends of different ages and backgrounds has allowed me to discover many practices and beliefs outside my immediate experience.

-One of the most widespread Jamaican customs is "Pardner" (partner), an established method of saving outside the formal banking system.
+One of our most widespread customs is "Pardner" (partner), an established method of saving outside the formal banking system.
 It works like this:

 A group of individuals agree that each will save a set amount (called a hand) at regular intervals, usually weekly or monthly.
 This money is collected by one member of the group who has been designated as banker.
 So, for example, if 8 pardners throw a hand of $1000 weekly, over the next 8 weeks the banker will pay $8000 (the draw) to one pardner each week until every pardner has gotten a draw.